The Ultimate Guide to Stores for Baby, Toddler, and Children’s Clothes and Products in Japan

 Similar to Mercari, Yahoo Auction offers both new and used goods.
 However, the difference is that some items require you to bid on them.
 The nice thing about Yahoo Auction is that the sellers aren’t as… intense, if you will, when it comes to how you interact with them (some sellers on Mercari will give you a bad review if you don’t do something as simple as say thank you after a transaction).
 We haven’t had any negative experiences with buyers or sellers on Yahoo Auction.

-Clothing Stores for Babies, Toddlers, and Children in Japan
+Best Kids Clothing Stores in Japan

-There are a lot of clothing stores for babies in Japan, so many that I went a bit crazy when I was pregnant and buying things for my soon-to-be-born daughter (oops).
-Provided this, the list below is only a fragment of where you can get clothes for your little one in Japan.
+There are a lot of clothing stores for kids in Japan, so many that I went a bit crazy when I was pregnant and buying things for my soon-to-be-born daughter (oops).

 MIKI HOUSE

-MIKI HOUSE is a well-known children’s brand in Japan.
-It is quite pricey but the quality is excellent.
-We got a few items for our daughter from here, such as a jinbei, bibs, a few rattles, hats, and a towelkete.
 If you’re looking to get a present for something who has recently had a baby, you can’t go wrong getting them something from MIKI HOUSE (MIKI HOUSE has an entire gift section on Amazon Japan, which makes purchasing something for someone and sending it straight to them super easy!).

 Familiar